cctweaker/ESPsensor/README.md

 # Hardware
 Roll your own based on the schematics inside hardware folder or get the PCB (with or without components) from <a href="https://3dstar.ro/proiecte/espsensor">3DStar.ro ESPsensor PCBs</a>

 # Deep Sleep Mod
 ESP-01 and ESP-01S do not have GPIO 16 available.
 To use them for deepsleep a small mod is necessary.
 GPIO 16 is nicely exposed on the bottom-left side of the ESP8266 chip.
 All we need to do is bridge it with a wire to RESET pin.
 Pictures are available in the project's hardware folder.

 # Message format
-ESPsensor sends a message with the following format: <code>{"t":"sensor","n":"attic","ID":"abcdef","tmp":27.02,"hum":54.74,"dew":17.14,"prs":998.08,"prn":1008.54,"vin":3.31}</code>
+ESPsensor sends a message with the following format: <code>{"t":"ESPsensor","v":2.01,"ID":"abcdef","tmp":27.02,"hum":54.74,"dew":17.14,"prs":998.08,"prn":1008.54,"vin":3.31}</code>
-- t: device type.
-Value can be sensor, switch or anything else you define.
+- t: device type, value can be sensor, switch or anything else, depending on firmware
-- n: device name.
-Value can be room name or any other name you give to the device.
+- v: firmware version
-- ID: ESPid, last 4 bytes of the ESP's mac address.
+- ID: ESPid, last 3 bytes of the ESP's mac address in hex format, unique per ESP chip
 - tmp: temperature reading
 - hum: humidity reading
 - dew: dew point estimation
 - prs: air pressure reading (only for BME280 sensor)
 - prn: normalized (sea level) air pressure reading as reported in North America (only for BME280 sensor)
+- vin: raw value of ESP voltage

+# Raw voltage
+To show correct ESP voltage, measure voltage after the regulator (should be 3.29 - 3.31) and calculate the correction factor.
+F = vin/measured voltage
-- vin: ESP voltage.
-Good until about 2.9V.
-Best to change batteries when voltage falls below 3.00V
+F should be between 1024 - 1086.
+Apply the correction in NodeRed for example.
+Works just fine until about 2.9V.
+Best to change/charge batteries when voltage falls below 3.00V.

 # Libraries
 <a href="https://github.com/LowPowerLab/SI7021">Si7021 by Felix Rusu</a><br>